alrod97/alrod97/README.md

-- 👋 Hi, I’m @alrod97, Alberto Rodriguez.
-I’m a Computer Vision and Deep Learning Engineer at Volkswagen AG in Munich.
+- 👋 Hi, I'm @alrod97, Alberto Rodriguez.
+I'm an AI Engineer at Volkswagen AG in Munich.

 ### Research Interests
 🔍 I focus on advancing Machine Learning, particularly in Computer Vision.
 My research includes Vision Transformers for semantic segmentation, as featured in my paper "Channel Wise Feature Augmentation (CWFA)," co-authored with NVIDIA.
 [Read here](https://arxiv.org/abs/2412.01941).
 I started this collaboration during my Master Thesis in 2023, which led to the development of this work.